 Laser Diffraction Particle Size Analysis

 Laser diffraction measures light scattered from the particle as it passes through the measurement cell.
-The angle of scatter is related to the size of the particles.
+The angle of scattering is related to the size of the particles.
 The measurement is essentially instantaneous, although total analysis times are on the order of seconds for most samples.
 The HORIBA LA-950 has proven popular for this application because of its wide size range (0.01-3000µm), speed, stability, and ease of use.

 Figure 2.
 LA-950SlurrySampler

 In addition, the software is able to display the results directly in the Phi Scale or in sieve size channels to correlate to historical data (Fig. 3).